Selected Pack Size:10

 Children

-Sunapro Tablet is used to prevent migraine symptoms such as headache, nausea, and vomiting.
+Sunapro Tablet is used to prevent migraine symptoms, such as headache, nausea, and vomiting.

 Sunapro Tablet contains Sumatriptan and Naproxen sodium.
 Sumatriptan acts on the serotonin (5-HT) receptors located in the brain; this causes narrowing of the blood vessels in the brain, and also affects the blood flow patterns associated with headache.
-Naproxen sodium works by blocking the effect of a chemical messenger known as cyclo-oxygenase (COX) enzymes that make another chemical prostaglandins (PG).
-By blocking the effect of COX enzymes, lesser PGs are produced, which reduces mild to moderate pain.
+Naproxen sodium works by blocking the effect of a chemical messenger known as cyclo-oxygenase (COX) enzymes that make another chemical, prostaglandins (PG).
+By blocking the effect of COX enzymes, fewer PGs are produced, which reduces mild to moderate pain.

-Sunapro Tablet treats a headache that has already begun but does not prevent or reduce the attacks.
+Sunapro Tablet treats a headache that has already begun, but does not prevent or reduce the attacks.
 Sunapro Tablet should not be used to treat cluster headache or other types of headache, which may cause loss of movement on one side of the body.

 No, Sunapro Tablet is not an antibiotic.
 It is a combination medication that contains sumatriptan (selective serotonin receptor agonists) and naproxen sodium (nonsteroidal anti-inflammatory drugs) used to prevent migraine symptoms such as headache, nausea, and vomiting.